-All finite-length $R$-modules have finitely many submodules if and only if all simple $R$-modules have a finite ring of $R$-endomorphisms. \end{Cor} To ensure that all \textit{finitely generated} $R$-modules have finitely many submodules, we need that the regular module $R$ is finite length.
-This implies that $R$ is left artinian and the factor $R/rad~R$ is finite.
-Hence the ring $R$ is finite.
+All finite-length $R$-modules have finitely many submodules if and only if all simple $R$-modules have a finite ring of $R$-endomorphisms. \end{Cor} All \textit{finitely generated} $R$-modules have finitely many submodules iff the regular module $R$ is of finite length.
+This implies that $R$ is left artinian, and the factor $R/rad~R$ is finite.
+Hence, the ring $R$ is finite.

 We end this section by discussing a particular case of Proposition \ref{Submodule-finite} in the case of noetherian semiperfect rings. \begin{Remark} It was recently observed in [8, Cor.
 2.3] that over an indecomposable left and right artinian ring, either all simple modules are finite or have the same infinite cardinality.
 This observation can be generalised for indecomposable semiperfect left and right noetherian rings [10, Thm.
 9].
 Note that a semiperfect ring can be decomposed as a direct product of finitely many indecomposable rings, sometimes called \textit{blocks} in literature.
 This decomposition is unique up to isomorphism and reordering.

 Let $R$ be a semiperfect left and right noetherian ring with a block-decomposition $R\cong B_1\times \dots \times B_k$ and $M$ a finite-length $R$-module.
 Following Example \ref{indecomposable}, we decompose $M$ as a direct sum of unrelated modules $M_1\oplus\dots\oplus M_k$ such that for each $M_i$, the action of $B_j$ is nontrivial if and only if $i=j$.
 Furthermore, $R$ is semilocal, so a simple module is finite if and only if its endomorphism ring is.

 Then either all simple $B_i$-modules are finite, and by Corollary \ref{CorFinend}, module $M_i$ has finitely many submodules if and only if it has finite length Or all simple $B_i$-modules are infinite, and by Proposition \ref{Submodule-finite}, $M_i$ has finitely many submodules if and only if it has a finite length and all non-zero epimorphic images of $M_i$ have simple socles. \end{Remark}